tc39/notes/es6/2012-09/sept-19.md

 DH: About the whitelist, instead of _requiring_ a WeakSet,  can it be anything that can be passed to a WeakSet, like an Array?

-MM: Should probably use a WeakMap…
+MM: Should probably use a WeakMap...

 EA: An object that has a method that takes the public name string and returns the private name object, if you have access to that, you can extract the private data.